MicrosoftDocs/Advertising/advertising/hotel-feed/create-hotel-feed.md

 ---
-title: "Creating a Hotel Feed"
+title: "Creating a Property feed (formerly Hotel feed)"
-description: Shows how to create an XML hotel feed file that lists the hotel properties you want to advertise. ms.service: "bing-ads-hotel-service" ms.topic: "article"
+description: Shows how to create an XML property feed file that lists the hotel properties you want to advertise. ms.service: "bing-ads-hotel-service" ms.topic: "article"
 author: jonmeyers
 ms.author: jonmeyers
 ---

-# Create an XML Hotel Feed file
+# Create an XML Property feed (formerly Hotel feed) file

 [!INCLUDE[coming-soon](../hotel-ads/includes/property-center-coming-soon.md)]

 > [!NOTE]
 > This beta release of Hotel Price Ads is available to select participants only.
 For information about participating in the beta release program, please contact your account manager or [enroll here](https://go.microsoft.com/fwlink/?linkid=2201950).
 >
-> The Hotel feed and documentation are subject to change.
+> The Property feed and documentation are subject to change.

 To provide Microsoft your hotel listings, create an XML document that contains a listing of each hotel you want to advertise.
 A listing describes the hotel's name, address, telephone number, geographical coordinates, amenities, and more.

 The document must use UTF-8 encoding and must conform to the [Hotel XSD](https://bhacstatic.blob.core.windows.net/schemas/hotelv2.xsd).

-For information about creating a feed file using CSV or TSV file format, see [Creating a CSV Hotel Feed file](create-csv-hotel-feed.md).
+For information about creating a feed file using CSV or TSV file format, see [Creating a CSV Property feed file](create-csv-hotel-feed.md).

 > [!NOTE]
 > Microsoft does not support all XSD elements.
 Microsoft ignores any element or attribute in the document that it does not support.
-The [Hotel Feed Reference](../hotel-feed/reference.md) includes only those elements and attributes that Microsoft supports.
+The [Property feed reference](../hotel-feed/reference.md) includes only those elements and attributes that Microsoft supports.

 > [!NOTE]
 > The document must specify the elements in the order defined in the Hotel XSD (and as shown in the reference).